-The Board has adopted the Proxy Voting Policy and Guidelines (the "Procedures") for the voting of proxies for securities held by the Funds.
-Under the Procedures, decisions regarding the voting of proxies are to be made solely in the interest of each Fund and its shareholders.
-The Adviser or Subadviser shall exercise its fiduciary responsibilities to vote proxies with respect to each Fund's investments that are managed by that Adviser or Subadviser in a prudent manner in accordance with the Procedures and the proxy voting policies of the adviser or subadviser.
-Because each Adviser and Subadviser manages its portfolio independently from the other, the different Funds and/or different segments of the same Fund may vote differently on the same matter.
-The Adviser or Subadviser is responsible for maintaining certain records and reporting to the Audit Committee of the Trust in connection with the voting of proxies.
-The Adviser or Subadviser shall make available to each Fund, or Natixis Advisors, the Funds' administrator, the records and information maintained by the Adviser or Subadviser under the Procedures.
+The Board has adopted Proxy Voting Policy and Guidelines (the "Procedures") for the voting of proxies for securities held by the Fund.
+Under the Procedures, decisions regarding the voting of proxies shall be made solely in the interest of the Fund and its shareholders.
+The adviser shall exercise its fiduciary responsibilities to vote proxies with respect to the Fund's investments that are managed by the adviser in a prudent manner in accordance with the Procedures and the proxy voting policies of the adviser.
+Proposals that, in the opinion of the adviser, are in the best interests of shareholders are generally voted "for" and proposals that, in the judgment of the adviser, are not in the best interests of shareholders are generally voted "against."
+The adviser is responsible for maintaining certain records and reporting to the Audit Committee of the Trust in connection with the voting of proxies.
+The adviser shall make available to the